 - give you some real-life examples of arrogance in interviews, and

-- show you how to not be arrogant the next time you sit across from an interviewer.
+- show you how to be confident in an interview.

 What Is the Difference Between Confidence and Arrogance?